rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/LemonChiveDippingSauce.rst

 Directions
 ----------
-- Whisk all ingredients together in bowl.
+- Whisk everything together in a bowl.
 Cover and refrigerate until ready to serve.